About the author

 Oklahoma does not maintain any paid sick leave requirements by state-mandate.
 However, eligible employees may be entitled to certain leave protections under the Federal Family and Medical Leave Act.

-It's important to note that a new Oklahoma state law will go into effect on October 1, 2025, requiring employers to provide paid sick leave.
+It's important to note that Oklahoma has pending legislation as of October 1, 2025, which, if passed, would require employers to provide paid sick leave.

 For more information about current regulations and the upcoming changes, contact the Oklahoma Department of Labor